rgiosa10/data-modeling-cr/README.md

 #### By Ruben Giosa

-#### This repo includes an exercise for data modeling, loading and normalization.
+#### This repo includes an exercise for data modeling, loading, normalization and performing a merge using a staging table.

 <br>